 At September 30, 2016, the estimated liability for uncertain tax positions for Con Edison was \$37 million (\$5 million for CECONY).
 Con Edison reasonably expects to resolve approximately \$29 million (\$20 million, net of federal taxes) of its uncertain tax positions within the next twelve months, of which the entire amount, if recognized, would reduce Con Edison's effective tax rate.
-The amount related to CECONY is approximately \$5 million (\$4 million, net of federal taxes), of which the entire amount, if recognized tax benefits, if recognized, that would reduce Con Edison's effective tax rate is \$37 million (\$25 million, net of federal taxes).
+The amount related to CECONY is approximately \$5 million (\$4 million, net of federal taxes), of which the entire amount, if recognized, would reduce CECONY's effective tax rate.
+The total amount of unrecognized tax benefits, if recognized, that would reduce Con Edison's effective tax rate is \$37 million (\$25 million, net of federal taxes).